Senecio hispidulus: Control

 S. hispidulus is normally easy to control.
 In most situations, the ways people use to control weeds are divided into two groups.
 The one is chemical ways like using herbicides, the other is physical ways like shading.
 But fireweed is resistant to some kinds of herbicides which is usually used in cropping, such as trifluralin, oryzalin, pendimethalin, and bromacil.
 As a plant which only has a shallow and fibrous root system, hill fireweed is easily controlled by pulling out from land or using a hoe.
 However the seeds of fireweed can be delivered too quickly by wind to control, which means if a fireweed or a seed of it escape from land cleaning, it will take up the land again and people will fail to control it.
 What is more, lawn mower is also used instead of handing.
 Shading is an easy and efficient way to control it.
 Using mulch to cover the land where fireweed is found will prevent seed from germinating from in soil.
 And people should be careful about preventing seeds from blowing on the top of the mulch and kill first few plants which grow on the top of mulch as soon as possible.
 All in all, weeds need to be stopped setting seed around the container plants, or else seeds will germinate in the sterile potting mix planter bags, and it will cause problems.

 Poisoning

 It is believed to lead to more livestock poisoning and death (Heywood 1978, Lawrence 1981).

 Senecio species of plants are containing pyrrolizidine alkaloids (PA) which is harmful for human.
 Because they lead to the damages of liver and lungs, they are related to poisonings and losses.
-What is more, PA may be considered as one kind of carcinogenesis.
+PA may be considered as one kind of carcinogenesis.